piotrwitek/react-redux-typescript-jspm-starter/README.md

 > ##### Futuristic, bundle-free development environment for building _Component-Driven SPA with React, Redux and TypeScript_ - utilizing power of Static Type-checking, ES.Next, CSS-Modules, Hot-reload, in-browser transpilation, tree-shaking - powered by JSPM (SystemJS & Rollup with tree-shaking)

-### Learn more about using "React & Redux in TypeScript" from Static Typing Guide:
+### Learn more about static typing with TypeScript in "React & Redux" apps here:
-> A comprehensive guide to static typing "React & Redux" apps using TypeScript.
+> A comprehensive guide to static typing "React & Redux" apps using TypeScript
 > *https://github.com/piotrwitek/react-redux-typescript-guide*

 ### Demo Page: